Towards Reliable Item Sampling for Recommendation Evaluation: Experiments

 \subsection{Q3.
 Estimating the Winner}

-\Cref{tab:winner} (complete version in appendix \cref{tab:winner_cp}) indicates the results of among the $100$ repeats, how many times that a estimator could match the best recommendation algorithms for a given $metric@K$.
-More concretely, for a global $metric@K$ (compute from \cref{eq:topk_metric}), there exist a recommendation algorithm/model which performs best called the winner.
+\Cref{tab:winner} (complete version in appendix) indicates the results of among the $100$ repeats, how many times that an estimator could match the best recommendation algorithms for a given $metric@K$.
+More concretely, for a global $metric@K$ (compute from \cref{eq:topk_metric}), there exists a recommendation algorithm/model which performs best called the winner.
 The estimator could also estimate $metric@K$ for each algorithm based on its $\{r_u\}_{u=1}^M$.
-Among these estimated $metric@K$, one can also find a best recommendation model.
+Among this estimated $ metric@K$, one can also find the best recommendation model.
 Intuitively, if the estimator is accurate enough, it could find the same winner as the truth.
-Thus, we counting the success time that a estimator can find it as another measure of estimating accuracy.
+Thus, we count the success time that an estimator can find as another measure of estimating accuracy.
 From the \Cref{tab:winner}, We observe that new proposed adaptive estimators could achieve competitive or even better results to the baselines with much less average sample cost.